ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

  - Selecting a sort method on the list of owned vaults, like amount of collateral, debt, collateralization ratio, and vault health state, sorts the list accordingly.
  - Clicking on one of the enlisted vaults, shows more details about respective valut (TODO: what information are of interest) in form of a TODO popup/seperate page?
  - Unhealthy vaults should be visually highlighted (e.g. using a color like red).
+ - Vaults which don't follow the recent protocol version should be visually highlighted (e.g. using a color like yellow).
+ - Vaults which don't follow the recent protocol version should be displayed with an "update button".
  - While waiting for the vault list to be fetched a [Throbber](https://en.wikipedia.org/wiki/Throbber) should be displayed
  - If no vaults are available a respective informative text should be displayed
  - If no vaults are available the user should be offered to initialize his/her first vault